-ITALICA lists 6312 records with information on rainfall-induced landslides that occurred on the Italian territory between January 1996 and December 2021.
+ITALICA lists 6312 records with information on rainfallinduced landslides that occurred in the Italian territory between January 1996 and December 2021.
 Figure 2a shows the distribution of the 6312 slope failures classified by type (according to Cruden and Varnes, 1996).
 The landslides are fairly evenly distributed in the mountainous and hilly areas of the country.
 Some areas have a higher concentration of events due to specific agreements with local authorities aimed at improving landslide forecasting.
-Overall, about three-quarters (4762) of the catalogued mass movements were classified as generic shallow landslides (SL); while 13% (818) of the phenomena are rock falls (RF), which are homogeneously distributed over the whole territory.
-Debris, earth and mud flows (DF, EF and MF, respectively) cover together less than 12% (732) of the catalogue.
-DF are mainly located in the northern part of the country, particularly in the Alps mountain chain.
+Overall, about three-quarters (4762) of the catalogued mass movements were classified as generic SL, while 13 % (818) of the phenomena are RF and are homogeneously distributed over the whole territory.
+DF, EF, and MF, respectively, together cover less than 12 % (732) of the catalogue.
+DF is mainly located in the northern part of the country, particularly in the Alps mountain chain.
 Figure 2b shows the number of landslides collected in each of the 20 administrative Italian regions.
 Overall, half of the regions count more than 200 landslides.
 In two regions, namely Liguria and Marche, more than 1000 landslides were recorded, thanks to specific agreements with the regional civil protection offices.